justin13888/Pixles/pixles-docs/src/content/docs/api/development.md

 - Support for Kubernetes-specific tests
 - Lightweight resource footprint for development
 - Support for service mesh communication patterns (using existing Istio)
-- Routing through existing ingress controllers (Nginx for HTTP, Envoy for gRPC/HTTP2)
+- Routing through production-equivalent ingress (Envoy which is used internally by Istio)

 ### Technology Choices: Key Motivations